 Yes!
 Many web designers feel the need to fill every space with text, imagery, animation and other multi-media forms.
 However, the best user experience for your reader is going to be done by keeping things simple.

 Having white space also allows for preventing fewer distractions, highlights call-to-actions as well as create balance when scrolling through the page.
 Try to remember to think of white space as not “dead or blank space” but as an element for clean, classic design.

 One common problem is that the site is not easy to navigate.
 Be sure to outline your site, which some refer to as “breadcrumbs” to ensure that each page is easily accessible.
 Having a trail of links that lead the user to the home page is vital.

 Another great option to make your site navigation easy is by adding a search bar, as allowing your users to search directly for what they’re looking for will save them time and frustration.

 In addition to mapping out your site, this is a great time to also look for any broken links.
 Nothing is more frustrating than a “404 error”!

 Why Inconsistent User Interface Is A Problem

-Keep in mind that many users are in a hurry when scrolling through your web application, so keeping mirroring the design and layout from page to page will be key to guiding your users throughout the page.
+Keep in mind that many users are in a hurry when scrolling through your web application, so mirroring the design and layout from page to page will be key to guiding your users throughout the page.

 What are some of the common problems you see in web applications?
 Which do you think are the most important to fix?
 Let us know in the comments!